If you’re ready for a German intermediate course, you’re halfway up the mountain.

 Well, sure, we can tell ourselves that the basics are enough if we’re willing to settle for sub-optimal German speaking ability, but why settle?
 You can do this!
 And there are some other very good, practical reasons to work on your German past the beginner phase.

-Why Take an Intermediate German Course?
+Why Take a German Intermediate Course?

 Free education at the university level

+Interested in a more immersive German intermediate course?
 University tuition is free—or very cheap, depending on where you go—in Germany!

 For non-native college students, learning German is often the biggest cost associated with a university degree.
 Many German universities offer free tuition, even for foreigners, as long as you can show that you’re proficient in the German language, which means attaining an intermediate level of German and passing a German language test.